Derrick Henry: Professional career

+Pre-draft

 Coming out of Alabama, Henry was projected by the majority of analysts to be either drafted in the late first or second round.
 Scouts regarded his main assets to be his large frame, violent running, ability to break tackles with ease, speed, long strides, superior conditioning, and consistent play.
 The main concerns were about the wear and tear his body took as a workhorse at Alabama, his slow acceleration, average foot quickness, below-average catching ability, narrow based running style, sluggish cutbacks, and running tall.

+Tennessee Titans

+2016–2017: Backup years

-Henry was drafted by the Tennessee Titans in the second round (45th overall) of the 2016 NFL Draft.
-He was the second running back taken that year, after #4 Ezekiel Elliott.
+Henry was drafted by the Tennessee Titans in the second round (45th overall) of the 2016 NFL draft.
+He was the second running back taken that year, after #4 overall pick Ezekiel Elliott.
 He was reunited with his former fullback at Alabama Jalston Fowler.

-2016–2017: Backup years

-On May 9, 2016, the Tennessee Titans signed Henry to a four-year, $5.40 million contract with $3.30 million guaranteed and a signing bonus of $2.13 million.
+On May 9, 2016, the Titans signed Henry to a four-year, $5.40 million contract with $3.30 million guaranteed and a signing bonus of $2.13 million.

 Henry began his rookie season as the backup running back to veteran DeMarco Murray.
 He wore the No. 2 jersey throughout training camp and preseason and donned the No. 22 once running back Dexter McCluster was cut on September 2, 2016.

 Henry made his NFL debut and earned his first NFL start in the Titans' season-opening loss to the Minnesota Vikings.
 He finished the game with five carries for three yards and two receptions for 41 yards.
 During Week 8, Henry scored his first NFL touchdown on a 6-yard rush in a 36–22 victory over the Jacksonville Jaguars.
 He finished the game with 16 carries for a then career-high 60 rushing yards and a rushing touchdown and four catches for 37 yards.
 On December 18, 2016, he had nine rushing attempts for 58 rushing yards and a season-high two rushing touchdowns in a 19–17 road victory over the Kansas City Chiefs.
 During the season finale against the Houston Texans, he ran for a then-career-high 65 rushing yards on 15 carries and scored a touchdown in the 24–17 victory.

 Henry finished his rookie season with 110 carries for 490 yards (both sixth among NFL rookies in 2016) and five touchdowns in 15 games and two starts.
 He also caught 13 passes for 137 yards.